greenelab/text_mined_hetnet_manuscript/README.md

 <!-- usage note: edit this section. -->

-This repository describes the work done on "reusing label functions to extract multiple types of biomedical relationships from biomedical abstracts at scale".
-Code attached to this manuscript can be found at [here](https://github.com/greenelab/snorkeling).
+This repository contains the manuscript "Reusing label functions to extract multiple types of biomedical relationships from biomedical abstracts at scale".
+Code to produce the results described in this manuscript can be found [here](https://github.com/greenelab/snorkeling).

 ## Manubot